Close Banner

 What Disney World Attractions Accept DAS?

-Big Thunder Mountain Railroad at Magic Kingdom
+DAS at Disney World - Big Thunder Mountain Railroad at Magic Kingdom

 Every attraction in Disney World can accommodate the needs of guests with disabilities; you can hop on over to our full list of Disability Access for Disney World Attractions to get the scoop on each individual ride.
 Note that the person holding DAS must meet the height requirements of the ride.

-How Does DAS Work with Disney Genie?
+How Does DAS Work with Lightning Lane Multi Pass (Formerly Disney Genie)?

-Genie still operates the same way as before with being able to receive return times equal to the standby wait.
-You do not need to purchase Genie+ or individual selections to utilize DAS.
+You do not need to purchase the Disney Lightning Lane Multi Pass (formerly Genie+) or a Single Pass selection (individual Lightning Lane selections) to utilize DAS.
 Any ride with a standby wait time is eligible for DAS return times.
-With attractions using virtual queues (currently Guardians of the Galaxy: Cosmic Rewind and Tron Lightcycle / Run), all members must have joined the virtual queue first.
+For attractions using virtual queues (currently Guardians of the Galaxy: Cosmic RewindTron Lightcycle / Run and Tiana's Bayou Adventure operate with a virtual queue), all members must have joined the virtual queue first.
 Once your boarding group is called, cast members will direct you on using DAS.

-For families traveling with a loved one with autism or a related sensory disability, the DAS offers a way to enjoy attractions without waiting in a crowded, often overwhelming space.
 Guest Relations can provide you with an oversized red sticker for your stroller that allows you to bring a stroller directly to the loading area.
 Attractions such as Kilimanjaro Safaris require strollers to be parked at specific points in the line.
 If you have this pass, your child can stay in the stroller until the loading area is reached.
 There are a few exceptions to the policy, as sometimes guests with a DAS stroller tag may not be able to enter areas that the stroller can’t safely navigate.

 Still Have Questions?
 Here Are Our Frogtastic FAQs!